What are the best gifts for a frugal woman that save money or time?

 If you want to give it a test run first, you can get the Amazon 30 day free trial here.
 You can cancel at anytime.
 No questions asked.

-If he likes to cook, the Instant Pot is a great gift!
-This gift can actually be quite expensive.
+The Instant Pot can be quite expensive.
 If you find it under $80, it’s a great deal!
 It will pay for itself!

 It’s been a game changer in our household.
 Not only saving us so much time.
 But also money because we now no longer eat out as much.
 It’s just so easy to cook meals in the Instant Pot.